Route style ‘A the Oblong’ Template

 PART 1: GETTING TO YOUR DESTINATION:

 First: Determine what the best things to see and places to visit are along your route from home to your destination.
 I like to Google ‘best things to see along interstate_____”.
 It’s amazing what you’ll find!
 Make some notes on what interests you and don’t be afraid to venture off the main road for a bit – as long as you budget the time.
+Get a Rand McNally Road Atlas (available at most bookstores for a small investment or on their website HERE),

 Second: Decide how far you want to travel on the first day, and what your half way point is.
 I like to try and have lunch near the half-way-for-the-day point.
 Pick somewhere interesting that has something you’d like to see or do that won’t take much time.
 If you are traveling through Oklahoma or the Texas Panhandle, at least pick a pretty park or interesting spot.
 Google maps will tell you exactly how long each leg of your journey will take – which is an invaluable tool!